aecsocket/aeronet/README.md

 ## Connection

-This crate abstracts over the complexities of connection by defining three [`ClientState`]s:
+This crate abstracts over the complexities of a client connection by defining the [`ClientState`] type.
+A [`TransportClient`], and a client connected to a [`TransportServer`], can be in only one of these states at once:
 * **not connected** - a client does not have a connection to a server, and is not attempting to establish a connection.
 This is the initial state of a client.
 * **connecting** - a client has attempted to establish a connection, but has not finished yet.